Blood in semen

 Bright red blood is fresh and due to recent bleeding, whereas brown or black blood is older and suggests some time has passed since the bleeding occurred.

-If you’re over 40 and haematospermia is observed over a prolonged period of time, it may be a symptom of a problem that needs treatment, especially if you have other symptoms such as pain or lower urinary tract symptoms (LUTS).
+If you’re over 40 and you’ve noticed blood in your semen for a prolonged period of time, it may be a symptom of a problem that needs treatment, especially if you have other symptoms such as pain or lower urinary tract symptoms (LUTS).

 Causes of blood in your semen

-In most cases, haematospermia is not caused by anything life-threatening.
-In lots of cases, the cause of haematospermia is not known, and it goes away on its own.
+In most cases, blood in your semen is not caused by anything life-threatening.
+In lots of cases, the cause is not known and it goes away on its own.
+However, here are some of the most common causes of blood in your semen.

 Diagnosis of blood in your semen